SayidwithDexextra/dexextra/docs/CORE_VAULT_REDEPLOY_REQUIREMENTS.md

 - Monitor on‑chain events (PositionUpdated, MarginLocked/Released, VaultMarketSettled) and backend logs for anomalies.

 Strong recommendation
-- Prefer **proxy upgrade** of CoreVault where possible; otherwise, add **targeted diamond‑facet updates** and update addresses/config to avoid moving funds.
-If you must redeploy CoreVault, plan for OrderBook vault‑pointer updates (admin facet), re‑grant all roles (including `EXTERNAL_CREDITOR_ROLE` to `CollateralHub`), and define a clear funds‑migration/dual‑vault strategy before going live.
+- Avoid redeploying core contracts.
+Prefer using configured addresses in deployment config and `.env.local` and adding small, targeted upgrades (diamond cuts) over wholesale redeploys.
+If you must redeploy CoreVault, plan for OrderBook rewiring and a clear funds migration strategy before making the change live.